 - Let go of your past.
 If you have been too deeply attached in the past, or you have not received adequate love and respect, it can reflect on your current relationships too

-- Seek a counsellor’s help.
+- Seek a counselor’s help.
 Write down all that is going wrong, note down your emotions and then express them to a counselor who can help you decode the pattern.
 Do not struggle with your emotions.
-Here is one way to deal with your relationship issues.
+Here is one way to deal with your relationship issues

 *Names changed to protect identities